 With the Christmas and New Years holidays just around the corner, we will soon have a lot of cakes and cookies to make, which will need almonds, either blanched or roasted.

-Roasted almonds in the air fryer picture
+Put them in the air fryer in one layer.

 So instead of writing the procedure in each recipe I thought it would be best to write the procedure once and put a link to each recipe, where necessary.